ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/20 The Step language/030 Logic programming/10 Predicates.md

 To make a task be a predicate, you only have to include the `[predicate]` declaration before one of its methods.
 That will apply it to the task more generally.

-## Predicates don't print
+## It's okay that predicates don't print

 The primary use of predicates is to answer questions.
-So they generally aren't written to generate output.
-There's nothing preventing you from writing tasks that print but are labeled `[predicate]`, but you usually wouldn't want your question-answering tasks to print things.
+So they generally aren't written to print text.
+There's nothing preventing you from writing tasks labeled `[predicate]` that print.
+But you usually wouldn't want your question-answering tasks to print things.

 ## Notes